Freedom Farm Sanctuary states its purpose plainly.

 Freedom Farm belongs in a rebuilt Jewish-adjacent library because it expands what tikkun olam can sound like in practice.

-The founders are not only alleviating pain.
-They are trying to build a different moral reflex, one in which education, rehabilitation, and public encounter all work together.
+The founders alleviate pain while trying to build a different moral reflex, one in which education, rehabilitation, and public encounter all work together.
 That is a richer angle than simple rescue uplift.

 The sanctuary says, in effect, that compassion can be taught if people are given a place where the victims are visible enough to become neighbors.